Written By: Neal Dave, PharmD, and Natasha Khrystolubova, RPh, BCOP

 PQI Process: Upon receipt of a new prescription for regorafenib:

-- If the typical starting dose of 160mg po QD is written, exercise clinical judgement and contact prescriber to discuss and potentially start patient on a dose escalation schedule such as the one described (ReDOS trial strategy):
+- If the typical starting dose of 160 mg by mouth once daily is written, exercise clinical judgement and contact prescriber to discuss and potentially start patient on a dose escalation schedule such as the one described (ReDOS trial strategy):

 - Initiate patient at 80 mg for the first week of cycle 1